Updated, June 2022

 Between 2020 and 2025, some 1.8 million members and $300 billion in superannuation savings will move from the accumulation to the decumulation phase, according to estimates by KPMG.
 Yet, the availability of strategies that optimise income, longevity protection and sequencing risk is currently limited.

-In addition to more superannuation members retiring, the government has also increased the pressure on funds to develop retirement strategies under new legislation that will come into force on 1 July 2022.
+In addition to more superannuation members retiring, the government has also increased the pressure on funds to develop retirement strategies under new legislation from 1 July 2022.

 After first introducing a MySuper default requirement for the accumulation phase, the government was keen to extend this framework to the retirement phase and introduce a MyRetirement product, later rebadged as a Comprehensive Income Product for Retirement.